ibm-cloud-docs/containers/ts-worker-ssh-fail.md

 If you are unable to use the `kubectl debug node` command, you can create an Alpine pod with a privileged `securityContext` and use the `kubectl exec` command to run debug commands from the pod's interactive shell.
 {: shortdesc}

 1. Get the name of the worker node that you want to access.
-The worker node name is its private IP address.
+For CoreOS worker nodes, the name is the hostname of the worker.
+For all other worker nodes, the worker node name is the private IP address.

     ```sh
     kubectl get nodes -o wide